-In terms of course distribution, students must take at least three courses in the Regional Concentration that focus on the student's chosen Specialization (at least two of these must be seminars); at least two other courses must be taken within the Regional Concentration but outside the student's area of specialization.
-Students choosing to specialize in American West, for example, would necessarily take three courses within that area, and two other courses in U.S. history outside of the West.
-Students specializing in Europe in Late Antiquity and the Middle Ages would need to take two courses in Early Modern and Modern Europe.
-Four of the five courses taken for the Regional Concentration, moreover, must be seminars, including one research seminar.
+In terms of course distribution, students must take at least three seminars in the Regional Concentration that focus on the student's chosen Specialization; at least one other seminar must be taken within the Regional Concentration but outside the student's area of specialization.
+Students choosing to specialize in American West, for example, would necessarily take three seminars within that area, and one other seminar in U.S. history outside of the West.
+Students specializing in Europe in Late Antiquity and the Middle Ages would need to take one seminar in Early Modern or Modern Europe.
+Courses taken for the Regional Concentration, moreover, should include one research seminar.